google/crosvm/docs/book/src/devices/video.md

 backends are:

 - `libvda`, a hardware-accelerated backend that supports both decoding and encoding by delegating the work to a running instance of Chrome.
-It can only be built and used in a Chrome OS environment.
+It can only be built and used in a ChromeOS environment.
 - `ffmpeg`, a software-based backend that supports encoding and decoding.
 It exists to make testing and development of virtio-video easier, as it does not require any particular hardware and is based on a reliable codec library.